-The IBSF Ranking List serves to determine the Starting Order for the World Cup, Intercontinental Cup, North American Cup and Europe Cup races of the current season as well as for the first competition for each Series of the following competition season.
-If the ICC, NAC and or EC start before the WC the current ranking list of the corresponding series will be used to determine the starting order (updated once weekly from the second week on, at the latest on Tuesday of each week).
+The IBSF Discipline Ranking List serves to determine the Starting Order for the World Cup, Intercontinental Cup, North American Cup and Europe Cup races of the current season as well as for the first competition for each Series of the following competition season.
+If the ICC, NAC and or EC start before the WC the current ranking list of the corresponding series will be used to determine the starting order.

-The IBSF Ranking List serves to determine the Nation Quotas and the Starting Order for the Olympic Winter Games and the World Championships.
+The IBSF Discipline Ranking List serves to determine the Nation Quotas and the Starting Order for the Olympic Winter Games and the World Championships.

-The IBSF Ranking List serves to determine the Nation Quotas for the World Cup, Intercontinental Cup, North American Cup and Europe Cup races of the following season.
+It serves to determine the Nation Quotas for the World Cup, Intercontinental Cup, North American Cup and Europe Cup races of the following season.